No-prior Bayes reIMagined: probabilistic approximations of inferential models: Properties

-Here I'll revisit the directional data example presented in Section~\ref{SS:group} above, where the quantity of interest is $\Phi = \cos(a \Theta)$, for two different values of $a$.
+As an illustration, I'll revisit the directional data example presented in Section~\ref{SS:group} above, where the quantity of interest is $\Phi = \cos(a \Theta)$, for two different values of $a$.
 Start with the case of $a=1$.
-Since the Bayes/fiducial distribution---which is also an inner probabilistic approximation of the possibilistic IM by Theorem~\ref{thm:group}---is almost fully supported on the interval $(0,\pi)$, where $\theta \mapsto \cos(\theta)$ is one-to-one, this mapping is effectively boundary-preserving.
-Then Theorem~\ref{thm:cd} implies that the marginal Bayes/fiducial distribution for $\Phi$ is an inner probabilistic approximation of the marginal possibilistic IM for $\Phi$.
+Since the Bayes/fiducial distribution---which is also an inner probabilistic approximation of the possibilistic IM by Theorem~\ref{thm:group}---is almost fully supported on the interval $(0,\pi)$, where $\theta \mapsto \cos(\theta)$ is one-to-one, this mapping is boundary-surjective.
+In this one-dimensional case, Theorem~\ref{thm:cd} implies that the marginal Bayes/fiducial distribution for $\Phi$ is an inner probabilistic approximation of the marginal possibilistic IM for $\Phi$.
 Figure~\ref{fig:marg1} shows, for $a=1$, the extension-based marginal IM contour for $\Phi$, samples of the marginal Bayes/fiducial with the corresponding density function overlaid, and the non-credibility function $\alpha \mapsto 1 - \prior_x^m\{ C_\alpha^m(x) \}$, for $\prior_x^m$ equal to the Bayes/fiducial marginal distribution and to the inner probabilistic approximation of the extension-based marginal IM.
-The key observation is that the contour and the posterior distribution have similar shapes and, as Theorem~\ref{thm:cd} predicts, the non-credibility function behaves exactly as it should for an inner probabilistic approximation, according to the definition \eqref{eq:inner}.
-Again, this all happens because $\theta \mapsto \cos(a\theta)$ with $a=1$ is approximately boundary-preserving on the interval where the relevant posterior distributions are supported.
+The key observation is that the contour and the posterior distribution have similar shapes and the non-credibility function behaves exactly as expected of an inner probabilistic approximation, according to the definition \eqref{eq:inner}.